-Building-integrated Solar Energy Systems - A solar energy system that is an integral part of a principal or accessory building, rather than a separate mechanical device, replacing or substituting for an architectural or structural component of the building.
-Building-integrated systems include, but are not limited to, photovoltaic or hot water solar energy systems that
+Beneficial Habitat Solar Energy - A community- or largescale solar energy system that meets the requirements of the Minnesota Beneficial Habitat Standard consistent with consistent with Minnesota Statutes, section 216B.1642 system that is an integral part of a principal or accessory building, rather than a separate mechanical device, replacing or substituting for an architectural or structural component of the building.
+Building-integrated systems include, but are not limited to, photovoltaic or hot water solar energy systems that are contained within roofing materials, windows, skylights, and awnings.